juan-esteban-berger/port_optim_dashboard/README.md

 # Dashboard for Hadoop Map Reduce Portfolio Optimization Project

-This repository contains the code for a supplemntary dashboard for the Hadoop Map Reduce Portfolio Optimization Project.
+This repository contains the code for a supplementary dashboard for the Hadoop Map Reduce Portfolio Optimization Project.

 The main project repository can be accessed through the following link:
 - https://github.com/juan-esteban-berger/Hadoop_Portfolio_Optimization